-Son accused stabbing and killing his father during a Zoom meeting
+Son accused of stabbing, killing his father during a Zoom meeting

 Latest Weather Blog

-Son accused stabbing and killing his father during a Zoom meeting
+Son accused of stabbing, killing his father during a Zoom meeting

 SUFFOLK COUNTY, New York- According to Suffolk County Police, a Long Island man was stabbed and killed by his son during a Zoom video chat with several people on Thursday.